Does LH Surge Stay High if Pregnant?

 Tracking your menstrual cycle phases is one way to track your ovulation and fertility window when trying to conceive (TTC).
-However, tracking the LH surge is a useful way to detect ovulation during your fertility window to maximize efforts when trying to conceive.
+However, tracking the LH surge is also a useful way to detect ovulation during your fertility window to maximize efforts when trying to conceive.
 However, occasionally ovulation tests can give false positive results in conditions including PCOS (polycystic ovarian syndrome) and early pregnancy.
 Why does this happen?

-Knowing when ovulation happens is critical when you want to get pregnant because of the short fertile window.
+Ovulation timing is critical when planning on getting pregnant because of the short fertile window.
 Once released from the ovary, the mature egg only survives for 24 hours.
-Thus, timing is literally everything when TTC─and even when not.
+Thus, timing is literally everything when you're TTC─and even when you're not.
 The fertile window represents the time frame of five days prior to and the day of ovulation.
 Approximately 12-24 hours after ovulation, a woman is no longer able to conceive during that menstrual cycle, and the unfertilized egg sheds along with the uterine lining.
 The question remains: how long does LH stay elevated after ovulation and can you experience a high LH level once pregnant?

-No, LH surge does not remain elevated once pregnant.
+No, a surge in LH level does not remain elevated once pregnant.
 In fact, LH levels are really low during pregnancy (< 1.5 IU/L), and thus not active on end organs and tissues.

 There are several conditions that can make detection of the LH surge difficult.
 Pregnancy is one such condition that can falsely indicate an LH surge because pregnancy hormone levels, known as hCG levels, are similar in structure to LH, and they bind to a common receptor.
 The most notable difference between the two is that hCG has a circulating half-life that is approximately 80-fold longer than that of LH.
 One study refers to hCG as a “super LH produced in pregnancy,” with 80 times the biological activity of LH.

 Can I Use An Ovulation Test to Test for Pregnancy?